abdal-hussein/Programming-at-SeattleU/CPSC 4330 Big Data Analytics/HW1/README.md

 # HW1: Average Review Rating

-Calculate the average review rating for each product
+Calculates the average review rating for each product.